Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 A user wants to search their local neighborhood for a hedge trimmer.
 They use tool shed to find the tool so that they get the job done today and do not go over their budget to purchase a brand-new one.

+1. The user navigates to sharemytoolshed.com/

+2. The user clicks the (LOGIN) button in the nav bar

-1. The user navigates to (URL:TBD) and enters their username and password.
+3. The user enters their email and password.

-2. The user clicks the (LOGIN) button.
+4. The user clicks the (LOGIN) button.
+They're redirected back to sharemytooshed.com/.

-3. The user clicks on the (button: RENT_TOOL) and completes the following fields.
+5. The user adjusts the search parameters in the search form to:

-    - Zip Code: #####

-    - Search Radius: 15 miles
+    - Search Radius: 15 kilometers

+    - Maker: Rigid

-4. The user clicks the (button: SEARCH_TOOL) which will complete the request and execute the database query.
+6. The user clicks the (button: SEARCH_TOOL) which will complete the request and execute the database query.

-5. The user is presented with 3 search results
+7. The user is presented with 3 search results

     - AVAILABLE: <i>Gas Hedge Trimmer (NAME) (CONTACT)</i>